 An Accredited Deployment Program (ADP) recognizes an organization or division that conducts an internal Lean Six Sigma training program, initiative or deployment and receives IASSC Accreditation.

-When an organizational Program achieves and displays the IASSC ADP designation they are making a public statement of excellence to the organization’s shareholders, management and employees as well as to the Lean Six Sigma market.
-Benefits of becoming an Accredited Deployment Program include:
+When an organization achieves and displays the IASSC ADP designation they are making a public statement of excellence to the organization’s shareholders, management and employees as well as to the Lean Six Sigma market.
+Benefits of becoming an Accredited Deployment Program can include:

 ♦ Shows that your organization values and provides a Best-Practice Certification Architecture and Protocol.

 ♦ Allows your organization to directly deliver IASSC Exams to your candidates under the Exam Administration Program protocol.

 ♦ Benefit from Special Pricing, including Proctor Credit, volume and pre-purchase discounts for delivering IASSC Certification Exams to your candidates.

 ♦ Provides the ability to include supplemental organization specific testing content and requirements into your IASSC employee certification testing.
 Additional fees apply.

 ♦ Provides the ability to co-brand IASSC Certificates for employees trained within your Program.

 ♦ Accredited Deployment Programs are listed on our website along with an IASSC Accreditation Report that provides shareholders, management and employees with an independent source of program verification.

 ♦ Your certificate of accreditation, displayed at your place of business and on your intranet or website, gives a favorable impression.